-The assistant director makes a name plate to be used by all carpool parents.
-If you have developed a carpool with other families, each family is given the names of all individuals in the carpool.
-Name plates should be displayed as the driver comes around the circle so the names can be radioed in.
+The assistant director makes a name tag to be used by all carpool parents.
+If you develop a carpool with other families, each family is given the names of all individuals in the carpool.
+A visor clip is given to each family, so you can display the name tags on the passenger side visor.
+Utilizing this clip makes it easier for the preschool staff to see the child's name.